If You Relate To These 15 Things, You Genuinely Enjoy Being Alone

 Unsplash

 When you’re by yourself, you’re not compulsively reaching for your phone to check social media or messages.
 You’re content to be disconnected from the digital world and fully present in your solitude.
-This ability to resist the urge for constant connection shows that you’re comfortable with your own thoughts and don’t need constant external stimulation.
+Being able to resist the urge for constant connection shows that you’re comfortable with your own thoughts and don’t need constant external stimulation.

 6. You often choose solo activities over social events.